sporto/elm-tutorial/add_and_delete/delete_a_player.md

 This takes the previous `deleteTask`, converts the result of the task to a `Result` type.
 Then wraps the result with the `DeletePlayerDone` action and finally converts it to an effect.

+---

+We have new actions, the `delete` effect and a delete button.
+In the next section we will add the code for responding to the actions.

 ## Players Update

 __src/Players/Update__ needs to account for the actions we added.
 For now let's just add `DeletePlayerIntent` so we follow the application flow: